JRL-CARI-CNR-UNIBS/graph_core/README.md

 ## Installation
 Follow these steps to compile and install `graph_core` using CMake.

-Note: If you want to automatically install dependencies using CPM and have ROS1 installed on your system, it is recommended not to source ROS1 before building `graph_core`.
-This avoids potential conflicts between `graph_core` dependencies installed via CPM and catkin.

 1. Set the workspace directory path:
     ```bash
     export PATH_TO_WS=path_to_your_ws